 Day 2 Kumara – Hokitika

-The cycle trail today takes you through some spectacular forest scenery featuring virgin rainforest and massive Podocarp trees as well as serene canals and streams.
+Today the cycle trail takes you through some spectacular forest scenery featuring virgin rainforest and massive Podocarp trees as well as serene canals and streams.
 At the 20km point enjoy a morning tea stop with your support vehicle beside the picturesque canals.
 From here the bike trail climbs the Kawhaka Valley to the Kawhaka Pass, featuring great views of the surrounding mountain ranges.
-From here the trail descends through the forest and over the spectacular Swingbridge Canyon to the character-full ‘Cowboy Paradise’, wild west cowboy town, to the Arahura River.
+The trail then descends through the forest and over the spectacular Swingbridge Canyon to the character-full ‘Cowboy Paradise’, wild west cowboy town.
+Descend the switchbacks to the Arahura River where our picnic lunch awaits.
 Although a challenging cycle ride, this 19km section is lovely and it is worth taking your time to enjoy the beautiful scenery.
 The final 11km section of the day follows a gravel road across farmland and through native bush to Lake Kaniere.
-From here we ‘bus up’ and drive a short distance to Hokitika and our accommodation for the next two nights.
+We ‘bus up’ and drive a short distance to Hokitika and our beach front accommodation for the next two nights.

 Cycle Distance: 50km